canibanoglu/tango_with_django_book/chapters/models.rst

 	admin.site.register(Category)
 	admin.site.register(Page)

-Save the file.
-Essentially, we need to *regsiter* each of the two models we created earlier with the admin interface.
-Doing so makes the admin application aware of them.
+This will *regsiter* the models with the admin interface.
 If we were to have another model, it would be a trivial case of calling the ``admin.site.register()`` function, passing the model in as a parameter.

-With all of these changes made, start or restart the Django development server as you normally do.
-Navigate to the URL ``http://127.0.0.1:8000/admin/``, substituting the port and address to those of your particular setup.
+With all of these changes made, start or restart the Django development server and visit: ``http://127.0.0.1:8000/admin/``.
 You should then see a login box, prompting you for a username and password.
 Enter the username and password you created when setting up your database, and you should then see a webpage similar to that shown in Figure :num:`fig-rango-admin`.
-If you do, you've successfully set up the Django admin interface!

 .. _fig-rango-admin: